 A fringe-muzzled mutt with a textured brown coat and an easy, loose-footed shuffle, its tongue flopped out the side of its mouth in imitation of a smile.
 Minutes went by, well outside a territorial imperative, yet the dog remained comfortably affixed to their perimeter, and in so doing entered their realm.

-They could all but hear the full-throated roar which created rolling waves of encouragement along this stretch each Patriot’s Day for generations past.
-Mounting swells of sound which, when mingled with the drumbeat of your own heart, could carry you on a good day.
-Conversely, a din that could overwhelm you on the bad days.
+Deep along their periphery they could all but hear the full-throated roars which created rolling waves of encouragement along this stretch each Patriot’s Day for generations past.
+Mounting swells of sound which, when mingled with the drumbeat of your own heart, could carry you on a good day, but conversely became a din that could overwhelm you on the bad days.

 “You are already going hard,” remembered the speedster, “then someone makes a move.
 You don’t want to go, but you have to.
 There is no two kilometers ahead.
 Only this!
 And this is for victory.”

-In their constrictions muscles churned and blood rushed deep, dark, and catabolic to the lungs.
-Hard, naked truths betrayed themselves in carving strides, each heart begging for surrender while allying itself fully to the futherance of pace.
+In their constrictions, muscles churned, and blood rushed deep, dark, and catabolic to the lungs.
+Hard, naked truths betrayed themselves in carving strides, each heart begging for surrender while allying itself fully to the furtherance of pace.
 Each man now yearned for the freedom, the absolution of the break, that moment of release when the others could no longer match strides, when the string broke and you could feel it unwind in the instant behind you – Gone!
-Free! – as if you were catapulted forward like the last man on crack-the-whip.
+Free! – as if you were slung forward like the last man on crack-the-whip.
 Yet so, too, did fatigue hover over the group like a balancing sword awaiting a final push to send it slicing into corrupted tissue, to produce the half-uttered sigh, the gasping breath seething in the debt of an overdrawn borrow.

-Up ahead the ministers’ son slashed free, his jaw loose, his arms cleaving the air in precise arcs, released in an epiphany of form, the last man left upon high hallowed ground.
+Up ahead the ministers’ son slashed free, the last man left upon high hallowed ground.
+His jaw hung loose as his arms cleaved the air in precise arcs, released in an epiphany of form.
 In this liberation he soared, unburdened, free soloing in a willowy manifestation of benediction and grace.
-Within that emancipation he no longer needed to push, but rather slipped into a provocative inertia, laying out a line of want to the edge of need, plunging through air weightless and free with hope a casualty consumed in his wake.
+Within that emancipation he no longer needed to push, rather slipped into a provocative inertial flow, laying out a line of want to the edge of need, plunging through air weightless and free with hope a casualty consumed in his wake.

 Ahead, the minister’s son was in his own rhythm, loose and easy, almost jangly about the wrists.
-His arms and shoulders were meatless from months of uninterrupted training, and carved the air with the frame they barely concealed.
-All muscle lay beneath the waist.
-His stride tucked low above bundled hamstrings.
-No way could he sprint from a base like that, but, Boy, could he ever pull through the miles, chewing off distances in big, raw chunks.
+His arms and shoulders were meatless from months of uninterrupted training, and now carved the air with the frame they barely concealed.
+All muscle lay beneath the waist, his stride tucked low above bundled hamstrings.
+No way could he sprint from a base like that, but boy could he ever pull through the miles, chewing off distances in big, raw chunks.

-Long, deep cuts dividing the front of his legs from the rear deepened with each stride as he caught and released the ground, unwinding pavement beneath him in a ribbon of gray.
-Pure will atop curved lasts.
+Long, deep cuts dividing the front of his legs from the rear deepened with each stride as he caught and released the ground, unwinding pavement in a ribbon of gray, pure will atop curved lasts.

 The dog arrived at his side atop a river of pace, moving with an inexorable flow.
-Passing each dying member of the group, he seemed to devour their spent strength like meaty bones, and convert them into a mystical fuel.
-Broken white traffic lines stretched out before them as they began matching effort, man and dog, the road barely grazed by their skimming strides.
+Passing each dying member of the group, he seemed to devour their spent strength like meaty bones, then converted them into a mystical fuel.
+Broken white lane lines stretched out before them as they began matching efforts, man and dog, the road barely grazed by their skimming strides.

-They were only going as far as the firehouse before stopping for water, but this had become a mission.
-The dog knew that they knew that he knew that they knew.
+They were only going as far as the firehouse at the corner of Comm Ave. before stopping for water, but this had become a mission.
+The dog knew that he knew that the dog knew that he knew.
 That was the game, and the information rode unimpeached upon every foot strike, carried along the unseen ganglia which flared like tendrils from heads held high imprisoned to the tone of each response.
 Messages clear and understood rode these pathways, even to the now-broken members behind for whom the effort in front was nothing more than an extension of their own private agonies.
 Yet no matter the distance that separated them, together their bond transcended the irregularity of space and time.
 And the dog, in dogged determination, fighting the urge to stop, maintained devotion to the cause.